-- 34. Each UNHAS country operation is guided by a steering committee.
-The purpose of the steering committee is to review and provide overall guidance on the smooth running of UNHAS.
-Each committee is chaired by the United Nations humanitarian coordinator for the country and co-chaired by the WFP country representative.
-Additional representatives of United Nations entities, NGOs and the donor community guide UNHAS operations in the following areas: - > UNHAS funding modalities (cost recovery and free service) and the cost-recovery fee; - > eligibility of organizations to use the air service; - > priority areas for services and related costs; - > review of host government policies on humanitarian air transport; - > advocacy and resource mobilization to sustain the service. - 35.
+- 46. Each UNHAS country operation is guided by a steering committee.
+The purpose of the committee is to review and provide overall guidance on the smooth running of UNHAS.
+The committee will usually meet quarterly, and at least twice in each calendar year, unless an urgent need calls for a review of the operational strategy, a fundraising effort or a change in policy.
+Each steering committee is chaired by the United Nations humanitarian coordinator for the country and co-chaired by the WFP country representative.
+Steering committee members comprise two representatives of each of the following entities: United Nations agencies, funds and programmes, non-governmental organizations and the donor community.
+The committee guides UNHAS operations in the following areas: - UNHAS funding modalities (cost recovery and free service) and the cost-recovery fee; - > UNHAS networks and the destinations to be flown to; - the eligibility of organizations to use the air service; - priority areas for services and related costs; - the review of host government policies on humanitarian air transport; and - advocacy and resource mobilization to sustain the service. - 47.
 The steering committee makes decisions on administrative and policy issues only.
-Decisions in respect of aircraft operational and safety issues shall be made solely by WFP/UNHAS based on its operations and safety guidelines.
+Decisions in respect of aircraft operations, safety and aviation security issues are made solely by UNHAS, based on its operations, safety and aviation security guidelines. - 48.
+Each UNHAS country operation is accountable to its steering committee.
+This includes periodically reporting on operational, financial and customer service matters, including but not limited to overview of passenger and cargo traffic, destinations served, fleet composition, donor contributions and cost recovery, customers survey results and complaints.